orbenharoshprojects/Logz.io-API-Query-Tool/README.md

 >Supported options are listed in the `data_processor.py` file and your Logz.io OS timezone is by defualt your webbroswer timezone.
 Buut, that can be modified by Logz.io Supports team if it was request to be changed.

 - **Account Id's (optional)**: ID of the sub account to search.
-Can be found in Logz.io under the "Settings" page and used in a comma separated format
+Can be found in Logz.io under the "Settings" page and used in a comma separated format.
 >Ex: 1234,4567

 - **File Format**: Currently supportes `.cvs` or `.txt` option.
 Defulat is `.txt`